 Reports to: Security Supervisor

-Summary: The Gallery Attendant assists in the security of the Museum and its collections as well as the safety of staff and visitors.
-Also acts as a customer support liaison for Museum guests and visitors.
-Will work as a Museum Technician when needed.
+Summary: The Gallery Attendant assists in the security of the Museum and its collections as well as the safety of staff and visitors, also acts as a customer support liaison for Museum guests and visitors.

 Responsibilities include, but are not limited to: